lawrence1986/monty/README.md

 ## GitHub
 * There should be one project repository per group.
 If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.

+## Compilation
+* ALL code would be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty

+## The Monty language
+* Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

+### Monty byte code files
+* Files containing Monty byte codes usually have the .m extension.
+Most of the industry uses this standard but it is not required by the specification of the language.
+There is not more than one instruction per line.
+There can be any number of spaces before or after the opcode and its argument:

+##The monty program
+* Usage: monty file
+* where file is the path to the file containing Monty byte code

 ## Files
 All of the following files are programs written in C: